CyberDefend3r/Cybersec-Links/purple_team/README.md

 ## What is Purple Teaming?
-A purple team is the combination of both offensive and defensive cybersecurity professionals, who perform their responsibilities as a single unit.
+A purple team is the combination of both offensive (red) and defensive (blue) cybersecurity professionals, who perform their responsibilities as a single unit (purple).

 Check out some of these links to get started.